Provably Faster Gradient Descent via Long Steps: Certificates of Straightforwardness

 To prove a given pattern $h$ converges at rate $LD^2/\mathrm{avg}(h)T$, we only need to show some $\mathcal{S}_{h,0,\Delta}$ is nonempty.
 The most natural path is to provide an exact member of this set.
 For all of the stepsizes in Table~\ref{tab:patterns-and-rates}, it was relatively easy to find a feasible solution $\mathcal{S}_{h,0,\Delta}$ in floating point arithmetic via an interior point method.
 However, exactly identifying a member of $\mathcal{S}_{h,0,\Delta}$ from this can still be hard.

-First, we prove the claimed rates for the $t=2$ and $t=3$ stepsize patterns of Table~\ref{tab:patterns-and-rates} by presenting exact members of $\mathcal{S}_{h,0,\Delta}$.
-Then, to handle larger values of $t$, we present a simple rounding approach able to produce members of $\mathcal{S}_{h,\epsilon,\Delta}$, often with $\epsilon$ around machine precision $\leq 10^{-9}$.
-This approach produced rational-valued certificates proving the rest of the claimed convergence rates in Table~\ref{tab:patterns-and-rates}.
+First, we prove the claimed guarantees for the $t=2$ and $t=3$ stepsize patterns of Table~\ref{tab:patterns-and-rates} by presenting exact members of $\mathcal{S}_{h,0,\Delta}$.
+Then, to handle larger values of $t$, we present a simple rounding approach able to produce members of $\mathcal{S}_{h,\epsilon,\Delta}$, { often with $\epsilon$ around the accuracy of our SDP solves $\approx 10^{-9}$}.
+This approach produced rational-valued certificates proving the rest of the claimed convergence guarantees in Table~\ref{tab:patterns-and-rates}.

 The exact rational arithmetic verifying the correctness of all certificates $(\lambda,\gamma)$ was done in \texttt{Mathematica 13.0.1.0}.
 Note that the entries in these certificates for $t\geq 7$ are entirely computer-generated and lack real human insight.
 As an example for reference, the certificate for $t=7$ is included in the appendix.
 Larger certificates are impractical to include here.
-For example, our $t=127$ rate is certificate $(\lambda,\gamma)$ has $32640$ nonzero entries.
+For example, our $t=127$ guarantee is certificate $(\lambda,\gamma)$ has $32640$ nonzero entries.
 Certificates for every pattern in Table~\ref{tab:patterns-and-rates} and exact verifying computations are available at~\url{github.com/bgrimmer/LongStepCertificates}.

 \begin{theorem} For any $\eta \in (0,3)$, the stepsize pattern $h=(3-\eta,1.5)$ is straightforward.
 Hence gradient descent~\eqref{eq:pattern-GD} alternating between these two stepsizes has every even $T$ satisfy \end{theorem} \begin{proof} For any $\eta\in(0,3)$, consider the selection of $(\lambda,\gamma)$ given by